TedHusted/awake/awake.md

 Pointing to the board, Park continues, “These are the key events leading up to Brent Geller’s demise.

-1. Coding binge that created the breakthrough code
+1. Coding binge that creates the breakthrough code
 2. Meeting with superior
 3. Car crash with drone sighting
 4. Wheelchair incident with drone sighting”